Hongqi CA770

 The Hongqi CA770 is a limousine produced by FAW Hongqi as the successor to the Hongqi CA72.
 The CA770 remained in production from 1966 until 1981 albeit in limited numbers.
-Built on a platform based on the Chrysler Imperial, around 1,600 of these V8-engined Hongqis were built in total, and over the years various versions were released including a 1965 long-wheelbase model with three rows of seats and a 1969 armored version (CA772).
+Built on a platform derived from the Chrysler Imperial, around 1,600 of these V8-engined Hongqis were built in total (plus just shy of 300 of the short wheelbase CA773).
+Over the years, various additional versions were released, including a 1965 long-wheelbase model with three rows of seats and a 1969 armored version (CA772).
 A pickup truck version was also produced, with three built.
 A funeral hearse version was planned, but never produced.
 The 770 series was powered by a locally made 5.7-liter V8 engine, while the bodywork was penned in house by First Auto Works.

+History

+The design was a modernized version of the previous CA72, including original motifs such as the hand fan-shaped grille and chromed ribs flanking the rear licanse plate.
+The chromed characters spelling out "红旗" (Hongqi) were in Mao Zedong's own handwriting.

 Several modernized modifications of these cars continued to be built in limited numbers until the mid-1990s.

 In 1989, Hongqi would produce its first entirely new limousine model.
 It was named the "CA7225LH" and was based on the Chinese version of the Audi 100 C3 sedan.
+In 2009, the Hongqi HQE limousine was produced, which was retro-styled after the Hongqi CA770.
+This was later developed into the Hongqi L5.